 Help to Buy Guide 2018

-Help to Buy schemes are set up by Government and are designed to help potential buyers struggling to save for an initial deposit for their first home or for those trying to move up the property ladder if they have little equity.
+Help to Buy schemes have been set up by the Government and are designed to help potential buyers struggling to save for an initial deposit for their first home or for those trying to move up the property ladder if they have little equity.

 Our guide explains the different schemes available.

 - Fees and charges involved in the mortgage process

 - Ask the expert